Skip to content

 🏢 Agency-Level Analytics

-This page covers the DogeAnalytics methods used to rank agencies based on financial metrics like savings, contracts, and leases.
+This page covers the DogeAnalytics methods used to rank agencies by financial metrics.
+All of them return a ranked pandas.DataFrame.

 Description

-Returns the top N agencies by total reported savings from the /savings/grants endpoint.
+Returns the top N agencies by total reported savings from /savings/grants.

 Parameters